Commuter Student Resources

 Commuter Students interested in on campus jobs and leadership positions are invited and encouraged to apply to all positions on the Career Opportunities Board.
 While all on campus positions welcome and value the skills and talents of all students, the following student leadership positions seek experience in commuting to PLU and/or an interest in working with commuter students:

-- CAVE & Kreidler Community Advocates are community builders committed to creating a welcoming and inclusive campus for commuter, transfer, and Veteran students through programing, one-on-one connections, and advocacy through their involvement in The CAVE and Kreidler Lounge.
+- CAVE Community Advocates are community builders committed to creating a welcoming and inclusive campus for commuter and transfer students through programing, one-on-one connections, and advocacy through their involvement in The CAVE.

 - ASPLU Off Campus Senator (1) – In addition to being able to serve in ASPLU Senator roles through their class year and the at large capacity, students must live off campus to serve as the Off Campus Senator.